vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-algorithm.md

   !!! note

         When `sink: nebula` is configured, it means that the algorithm results will be written back to the NebulaGraph cluster.
 The property names of the tag have implicit conventions.
-For details, see [README](https://github.com/vesoft-inc/nebula-algorithm).
+For details, see **Supported algorithms** section of this topic.

 2. Submit the graph computing task.